AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 These biases still exist today.
 Yes, advocates and activists work incredibly hard to dismantle them, and are making progress.
 But it’s too little too late for many autistic people.

-Girls and women are still under-diagnosed and don’t even get me started on trans people.
+Girls and women are still under-diagnosed, and don’t even get me started on trans people.
 Adults are getting diagnosed more now, but it’s still difficult to find capable professionals for an adult autism diagnosis.
-Anyone who isn’t white will likely struggle to get an autism diagnosis.
+Anyone who isn’t white may struggle to get an autism diagnosis.
 BIPOC are horrendously under-diagnosed.
 And besides not getting diagnosed at all, getting misdiagnosed with other conditions also happens a lot.

 “SELF-DIAGNOSIS CAN BE A STEP TOWARDS PROFESSIONAL DIAGNOSIS.”